-The basis for the reference rate of the best estimate is the swap rate at the date of valuation (31 December 2018).
+The basis for the reference rate of the best estimate is the swap rate at the date of valuation (31 December 2020).
 The following adjustments have been made to the swap curve:

-- Reduction by ten basis points to account for counterparty default risk (31 December 2019: 10 bps); - Extrapolation from year 20 to the ultimate forward rate of 3.90% in year 60 using the Smith-Wilson extrapolation method; - Inclusion of a volatility adjustment of 7 basis points, as provided by EIOPA, to the zero rates for the first 20 years (31 December 2018: volatility adjustment 24 bps).
+- Reduction by ten basis points to account for counterparty default risk (31 December 2020: 10 bps); - Extrapolation from year 20 to the ultimate forward rate of 3.75% in year 60 using the Smith-Wilson extrapolation method; - Inclusion of a volatility adjustment (VA) of 7 bps, as provided by EIOPA, to the zero rates for the first 20 years (31 December 2019: VA 7 bps).

-Impact volatility adjustment

-a.s.r. leven applies the volatility adjustment for discounting cash flows to determine the best estimate and in determining the Required Capitals for the SCR.
-In the next table the impact is shown of this volatility adjustment on the financial position and own funds of a.s.r. leven.
+Impact volatility adjustment a.s.r. life applies the volatility adjustment for discounting cash flows to determine the best estimate and in determining the Required Capitals for the SCR.
+In the next table the impact is shown of this volatility adjustment on the financial position and own funds of a.s.r. life.